vthumu/WebGPP/INSTRUCTIONS.md

 - Run `npm dev`, which will open the project in your browser
   - The project will automatically reload when you edit any of the files

+### Notes:

-Note that the project will **not** work immediately after being cloned and set up as there are some tasks for you to complete to get it up and running (see [the project instructions](#part-1-implement-the-different-rendering-methods)).
+- The project will **not** work immediately after being cloned and set up as there are some tasks for you to complete to get it up and running (see [the project instructions](#part-1-implement-the-different-rendering-methods)).
+- Browsers and GPUs

-This project requires a WebGPU-capable browser.
+  - This project requires a WebGPU-capable browser.
 Ensure that you can see the Sponza scene being renderered using this [WebGPU test](https://toji.github.io/webgpu-test/).
+    - Google Chrome seems to work best on all platforms.
+    - Try [Google Chrome Canary](https://www.google.com/chrome/canary/) for the latest updates.
-Google Chrome seems to work best on all platforms.
-If you have problems running the starter code, use Chrome and make sure you have updated your browser and video drivers.
+  - If you have problems running the starter code, use Chrome and make sure you have updated your browser and video drivers.
+  - Remember to follow steps from [Project 0](https://github.com/CIS5650-Fall-2024/Project0-Getting-Started/blob/main/INSTRUCTION.md#part-23-project-instructions---webgpu) if needed.
+- Ensure that the `Adapter Info -> Description` on https://webgpureport.org/, is your main GPU.
+Often your low-powered GPU will be selected as default.
+To make a permanent switch, use your OS's GPU Settings to make the GPU default for your browser.

 ### GitHub Pages setup